St. Clare Novena

 In honor of St. Clare, we invite you to pray an online novena, August 2 – 10, culminating on her feast day, August 11.

-Each day of the nine day novena, you will receive the prayers and reflections in your inbox, with both written and and follow-along video formats.
+Each day of the nine-day novena, you will receive prayers and reflections from the Poor Clares in your inbox, with written and follow-along video formats.

 Sign-up today to make sure you receive these daily prayers!